 Eggs varied from colorful to elaborately decorated.

-White House egg rolling was suspended during World War One.
+White House egg rolling was suspended during World War I.